TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Rules for referring to GUI elements
 ===================================

-If the text refers to terms used in the GUI (e.g. a clickpath for selecting something from the menu is described), the spelling used in the GUI should be used, e.g. "*File > Open*" or "click on "*ADMIN TOOLS > Extensions*".
+If the text refers to terms used in the GUI (for example a clickpath for selecting something from the menu is described), the spelling used in the GUI should be used, for example "*File > Open*" or "click on "*ADMIN TOOLS > Extensions*".

 See :ref:`rest-refer-to-gui-elements` for information about how to use reST markup for this.